1. Are there any dog breeds that I am not allowed to own?

 7. I have just bought a new puppy, when do I have to register it?

-All dogs aged three months or over must be registered with your local Council.
+All dogs aged three months or over must be registered with your local Council on www.dogsandcatsonline.com.au.
 The purpose of this is to provide quick and easy identification of your dog should he or she be found wandering or become lost.
-Once registered, your dog must wear a registration disc that will identify him or her as belonging to you.
+Once registered, your dog must wear the registration disc, or a tag or badge clearly displaying the permanent registration number.

 8. I have just moved house do I need to re-register my dog with the new council?